-Last year, I helped write a devotional that dives into the stories of 12 somewhat obscure women found in the Bible (you can check it out here).
+Last year, I helped write a devotional that dives into the stories of 12 somewhat obscure women found in the Bible.
 When we were first talking about women to include, my mind consistently returned to Zipporah, but we didn’t end up including her.
 But still, my desire to learn more about this woman who was married to Moses continued to grow.
 So we’re going to talk about her today!

 Zipporah is one of the strangest characters in the Bible; we know very little about her and there is massive speculation on the interwebs about this woman and her character.
 Was she a heroine?
 Was she malicious?
 Was she supportive of Moses?
 Did she resent him?
 Unfortunately, that’s all up for your interpretation.

 - She was one of seven daughters of Jethro the Midianite priest.
 Jethro was a wise man and someone Moses respected.